Fertility and the immune system: a dance of two

 Genetic bias for autoimmune pathologies exists and is difficult to avoid.
 Chinese medicine proposes a combination of acupuncture points for genetic filtering in month 3 and month 6 of pregnancy, so that genetic pathologies are not transmitted from parents to children.

-On the other hand, if one of the functions of the immune system is to distinguish what is its own from what is foreign to the body, the creation of antibodies to its own cells or tissues is undoubtedly a failure in the immune function.
+On the other hand, if one of the functions of the immune system is to distinguish what is its own from what is foreign to the body, the creation of antibodies for its own cells or tissues is undoubtedly a failure in the immune function.

-There is a belief that the more work we give the immune system, the more likely it is to make mistakes.
+There is a belief that the more work we give to the immune system, the more likely it is to make mistakes.

 You will be interested in: